 If you’re hoping to cut the cord, but don’t want to give up your local broadcast networks like NBC, CBS, FOX, and others, YouTube TV may be an option to consider.
 Not only is this service among the fastest-growing in the country, but it’s also now available nationwide with a large number of local channels in most major regions.
 Here’s more information on YouTube TV local channels that you may be able to receive.

 What YouTube TV local channels are available?

-YouTube TV has just one subscription package available to customers.
-For $64.99 per month, you’ll get 85+ channels, including popular sports, entertainment, and news networks.
+YouTube TV has just one subscription package available to customers, which gives you 100+ channels, including popular sports, entertainment, and news networks.
 You’ll also get a selection of local broadcast networks, depending on your location.

 That last point is important, as you’ll find that the local broadcast channels you get will vary.
 You may be able to get a full load of popular broadcast networks, but you may also find that you only get a small number of them.
 As a whole, YouTube TV has broadcast rights in varying markets for the following local TV networks: